Buy-to-let mortgage guide

 Other UK insurance providers will also offer similar rental guarantee insurance products.
 You will need to research them and shopping around to get the coverage that suits you.

 Arranging a mortgage can take a lot of work so it is good to know the basics of what a buy to let mortgage would entail and how to qualify for one.
 How you purchase your property will also impact mortgage availability, as there are different mortgage options available for limited companies compared to an individual.
 Our guide gives an outline as to what to expect when applying for a buy-to-let mortgage, but it is also worthwhile exploring these options further.
 There are other commercial property investments that do not require a mortgage.
 Care home investments come with a long term commercial lease between 10 – 25 years so rental insurance is not required.
-As an investor, it may be worth exploring those options by downloading the investment property guide.

 Start your property journey...